Gender equality in Rwanda: Educational advancements

 Rwanda has all pushed for girls education since the mass genocide.
-In 2004, The Girls’ Education Task Force (GETF) was created under the Ministry of Education to promote education for young girls.
+In 2004, The Girls' Education Task Force (GETF) was created under the Ministry of Education to promote education for young girls.
+Since 2004, there have been several other policies created by the Rwandan government to continue gender equality in education.
+These include the Girls Education Policy (2008), the National Education Policy (2010), and the University of Rwanda Gender Policy (2016) These programs dedicated 50% of student university positions to women and created remedial classes to help women navigate classes before choosing to drop out of high school.
 Programs have been created to help educate women who may have previously been kept out of school and allows them to receive the education they have been denied.
 These programs for equality in education are not for girls only though; programs have been implemented that allow both boys and girls to discuss women's education.
 The Aikiah Institute is the first all-female college in Rwanda and supports equality between genders by "preparing their students to be the future of the nation."
+In 2012, Rwanda won the Commonwealth Education Good Practice Award due to the increased access for girls and boys equally in basic education.

+Despite these implementations and changes dedicated to women in education, they are still at a disadvantage compared to men.
+In Rwanda, social norms still have a negative impact on the empowerment of women's and girl's education which can lead to females dropping out at higher rates than males and starting formal education later than males.
+Social norms also cause girls to be expected to remain home and help their mothers with their domestic chores, while boys are sent to get their educations.
+Also, it is found that passing senior secondary examinations and being admitted into state universities is more likely to happen among boys than girls and due to this, places in higher education for women, even though 50% is supposed to be reserved for them, is only at a little over 30%.

 Gender equality in healthcare

 Rwanda has made many changes to promote equity for all, with one category that they have worked to improve in being healthcare.
 Malaria, HIV/AIDS and cholera were once prevalent in Rwanda.
 However, since the mass genocide that happened in 1994, Rwanda has been working to improve these conditions.
 The Rwandan government has partnered with Harvard's Public In Health and global health advocate; Paul Farmer.
 With this aid, the Rwandan government has completely re-standardized its health system.
 The promotion of health for women has been led by Rwanda health minister, Agnes Binagwaho.
 Binagwaho has pushed for equality in the healthcare system by advocating for young girls to receive the HPV vaccine Additionally, One UN Rwanda leads discussion groups on reproductive health and contraceptives to teach college women about health.